Today is Australia’s National day for Ride2School 2017.

 I don’t have kids myself, but I am not the only person who found this situation very ‘odd’.

 An interesting case for Bike2School Day 2017

-Today certainly provides some useful material for reflection and discussions friends, locals and school community members.
+Today certainly provided some useful material for reflection and discussions with friends, locals and school community members.